dhoard/k-synthetic-test/README.md

 - Because the message only contains the produce time, latency will be much greater than a real Kafka use case

-# FOR DEMO PURPOSES ONLY
+# FOR DEMO PURPOSES ONLY - NOT SUPPORTED